 Source: Edward Grenville via LinkedIn

 LOIs are very common in the business world.
-Potential business partners use them as icebreakers when exploring possible partnerships and business transactions.
+Potential business partners use an LOI format as an icebreaker when exploring partnerships and transactions.
+A good LOI sample can help frame these initial discussions.

 Also read: 10 Types of Commercial Contracts Your Team Must Know